New video series details Redbank Valley history

-NEW BETHLEHEM – A new video series debuting this coming week looks at various aspects of Redbank Valley area history in partnership with the local historical society’s upcoming release of its long-anticipated “big book” of history.
+NEW BETHLEHEM – A new video series debuting today (Wednesday) looks at various aspects of Redbank Valley area history in partnership with the local historical society’s upcoming release of its long-anticipated “big book” of history.

 Local videographer Justin Morgan of Hawthorn, who operates New Grapes Media Inc., said that the idea of a local history video series has been on his mind for many years.
 The pending release of the Redbank Valley Historical Society’s new book presented the perfect timing for collaboration, he noted.